 Instructions

-1. Add water and kombu to a stockpot and let kombu steep at room temperature for at least 30 minutes (you can soak the kombu for up to 6 hours if you have the time to wait).
+1. Add the water and kombu to a stockpot and let kombu steep at room temperature for at least 30 minutes (you can soak the kombu for up to 6 hours if you have the time to wait).ย

-2. Place pot over medium heat and bring to a boil.
+2. Place a medium pot over medium heat and bring to a boil.

-3. Remove kombu right before water reaches full boil.
+3. Remove the kombu right before the water reaches full boil.

-4. Turn heat off and allow liquid to cool slightly (you can also add a tablespoon or two of cold water to cool quicker).
+4. Turn the heat off and allow the liquid to cool slightly (you can also add a tablespoon or two of cold water to cool quicker).

-5. Add bonito flakes and stir until mixed in.
-Bring liquid to a boil again (for vegan dashi: skip step 5,6, and 7).
+5. Add the bonito flakes and stir until they soak the water.
+Bring the dashi to a boil again

-8. Strain liquid through cheesecloth or a fine sieve to remove bonito flakes from the liquid (straining through a couple paper towels will work in a pinch).
+8. Strain the liquid through a cheesecloth or a fine sieve to remove bonito flakes from the liquid.

-9. Use dashi immediately or store in the fridge for up to 1 week.
+9. The dashi can be used immediately or stored in the fridge for up to 1 week.

 Notes